RFID Asset Tracking Systems: Features to Look For

 - Easily Integrated.
 No manager wants the pain and cost of completely replacing existing infrastructure.
 If you can’t integrate a system easily, few of the decision-makers will get on board for implementation.
 An RFID system does involve purchasing additional equipment and software, but the right asset tracking system will also work together with existing systems, meaning modification rather than replacement.

-- Your asset management system should easily expand as your company grows.
+- Growth Options.
+Your asset management system should easily expand as your company grows.
 Make sure the software is flexible and future-proof.

-- “One-size-fits-all” is not a desirable feature in asset management systems – every business need and situation is unique.
-The solution needs to adapt to your specific needs – and budget.
+- Customizable.
+“One-size-fits-all” is not a desirable feature in asset management systems – every business need and situation is unique.
+The solution needs to adapt to your specific needs and budget.

 - Asset Visibility.
 Improved technology reduces some of the limitations of RFID.
 The system should track in any environment, indoor or outdoor, and track moving assets if required.
 The best solution provides real-time tracking with accurate, up-to-date reporting.

-- A secure RFID system is one that offers safeguards.
-Tracking assets makes it easier to monitor compliance and security issues, but an effective system monitors and sends alerts, and creates reports for auditing purposes.
+- Secure.
+A secure RFID system is one that offers safeguards.
+Tracking assets makes it easier to monitor compliance and security issues, but an effective system will monitor and sends alerts, and then create reports for auditing purposes.

-When analyzing cost, you will need to consider whether you need passive or active RFID.
+When analyzing the cost of these systems, you will need to consider whether you need passive or active RFID.
 Active tags are more expensive, but by being battery-powered and always “on”, they are better for tracking real-time locations and moving assets.
-They are also read from further away than passive tags.
-Passive tags depend on the reader for power, but are used in many instances and are a more economical solution for some applications.
+Active tags are also read from further away than passive tags.
+Passive tags depend on the reader for power but are used in many instances and are a more economical solution for some applications.

 Knowing the basics to look for is important, but most companies don’t have the in-house resources to install and commission an RFID asset tracking system efficiently and effectively.
 The additional expense of having expert guidance will more than pay for itself through a faster deployment with less risk.
 You start seeing the advantages of the RFID system – and the resulting positive ROI – much sooner.

 Aware Innovations has the consulting and integration services to help you make the right decisions.
-For more information on how an RFID asset tracking and management system can help your business be more efficient and productive, contact us via our website, email, or by phone at +1-937-528-5858.
+For more information on how an RFID asset tracking and management system can help your business be more efficient and productive, contact us today.